Tree Survey for Mortgage Applications

 Why Has My Mortgage Lender Asked for an Arboricultural Report?

-If you are taking out a mortgage, or re-mortgaging your property, you may be asked by your mortgage provider or insurance company to provide an arboricultural report (also referred to as an arboricultural survey or tree survey for mortgage purposes).
+If you are taking out a mortgage or re-mortgaging your property, you may be asked by your mortgage provider or insurance company to provide an arboricultural report (also referred to as an arboricultural survey or tree survey for mortgage purposes).
 An arboricultural report is a specialist type of report produced by a person who has expert knowledge about the management of trees in relation to buildings and structures.

-The tree survey and arboricultural report has two purposes.
+The tree survey and arboricultural report have two purposes.
 Firstly, as mentioned above, the first purpose is to inform mortgage providers or insurance companies about the likelihood of potential structural damage and prevent building repair costs.
-The second purpose of a tree survey for mortgage applications is to establish the level of risk that trees pose to people and property via falling branches, raised paving or complete tree failure due to the poor condition of a tree.
-The arboricultural report should include an estimated cost for any recommended works, which can be used during discussions with the mortgage lender, should a retention be suggested.
+The second purpose of a tree survey for mortgage applications is to establish the level of risk that trees pose to people and property via falling branches, raised paving, or complete tree failure due to the poor condition of a tree.
+The arboricultural report should include an estimated cost for any recommended works, which can then be used during discussions with the mortgage lender, should retention be suggested.

 The request of an arboricultural report by a building surveyor during a mortgage application is not necessarily an indication that trees or vegetation are certain to cause building damage.
 Usually, tree works are often recommended to ensure that trees and vegetation are maintained to prevent them from becoming large specimens and are more manageable within the garden.
 Often a regular cycle of pruning works is recommended for larger trees.
 Sometimes, when no other options are available, trees will need to be removed.
 However, this action should only be undertaken after consulting a qualified arboricultural consultant as this can also lead to structural damage.